Monitor application performance

 App metrics include the plugin key rather that the app's display name.
 For example,

-com.atlassian.troubleshooting.plugin-jira is the plugin key for the Troubleshooting and Support Tools system app for Jira.
+com.atlassian.troubleshooting.plugin-bitbucket is the plugin key for the Troubleshooting and Support Tools system app for Bitbucket.

 To find the app name: